oracle-livelabs/apex/workflows/5-add-activities-connections.md

   ![Configure Confirm Appointment](./images/configure-invoke-api.png " ")

-4. In the **Rendering Tree**, notice that there are some Fields marked in Red.
-The **Confirm Appointment** function has several Parameters, highlighted in RED to show that they are required.
+4. In the **Rendering Tree**, notice some Fields marked in Red.
+The **Confirm Appointment** function has several Parameters, highlighted in RED, to show that they are required.

 5. In the **Left Pane**, select **Function Result** under **Confirm Appointment** and change the following in the **Property Editor**.
     - Under Value, for **Item**, Select  **Version Variable** -> **BOOKING_ID** using the Item Picker.